mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 And recognize that no one has all the answers.
 We're all still figuring out the *right* way to do things.

-One other thing to appreciate is that it's easy to get the impression that machine learning sophistication among enterprises is incredibly advanced.
+One other thing worth nothing is that it's easy to get the impression that machine learning sophistication among enterprises is incredibly advanced.
 Based on my experience and those of other practitioners I've spoken with, the reality of ML maturation among enterprises is far more demure than we would be led to believe based on the tooling and funding landscape.

 The truth is there are only a handful of super sophisticated AI-first enterprises with robust machine learning infrastructure in place to handle their petabytes of data.
 While most companies don't have that scale of data and hence those types of ML requirements, these AI-first enterprises end up defining the narrative of tooling and standards.